Sure Dividend

 #6: Occidental Petroleum (OXY)

 Occidental Petroleum is an international oil and gas exploration and production company with operations in the U.S., the Middle East, and Latin America.
-It has a market capitalization of $60 billion.
 While the company also has a midstream and a chemical segment, it is much more sensitive to the price of oil than the integrated oil majors.

 Click here to download our most recent Sure Analysis report on OXY (preview of page 1 of 3 shown below):